ritarasteiro/FieldCourse/pages/project.md

 ## Looking for signatures of selection and adaptation across the goat genome

 We will be using the AdaptMap goat dataset that can be found in [Dryad](https://datadryad.org/resource/doi:10.5061/dryad.v8g21pt).
-In addition, make sure that you follow the link to, and download a copy of, the paper that describes this dataset.
+In addition, make sure that you follow the link that Dryad provide to the paper that describes this dataset.
 The distribution contains three different **plink** files (.bed, .bim, .fam).
 These files potentially have all the information needed for your analyses (check the [plink1.9](https://www.cog-genomics.org/plink/1.9/formats) webpage for more details about the files).

 **However...** The dataset has a very large number of individuals sampled from different breeds (look at the paper).
 To make it more feasible to work with, it is necessary to trim the dataset to a smaller number of populations.
 An example trimmed dataset is available [here](../data/goat_trim.zip).
 This is based on data from the following populations: